dkorn/til.danielkorn.io/content/post/lean_on.md

 keywords: [mongo, MongoDB, mongoose, query, optimization, performance, JS, nodejs]
 ---

-After a few months of in production, one of our microservices had some performance issues.
+After a few months in production, one of our microservices had some performance issues.
 I was given the task of optimizing its' DB queries.

 ![optimization](/images/optimization.png)